OSC/ood-documentation/docs/_sources/installation/install-apps.rst.txt

 My Jobs App
 -----------

-The `My Jobs App <https://github.com/OSC/ood-myjobs>`_ is a Ruby on Rails app for creating and managing batch job jobs from templates.
+The :ref:`my-jobs` is a Ruby on Rails app for creating and managing batch job jobs from templates.

 #.
 Start in the build directory for system web applications: